An Introduction to Geometric Topology: Cusped three-manifolds

 Ideal triangles are all isometric, but ideal tetrahedra are not!
 We now show that they can be described up to isometry by a single complex parameter $z$ with $\Im z >0$.
 An ideal tetrahedron is determined by its four ideal vertices $v_1, v_2, v_3, v_4\in\partial \matH^3$.
 We use the half-space model $H^3$ and recall that $\partial H^3 = \matC \cup \{\infty\}$ and $\Iso^+(H^3) = \PSLC$, hence there is a unique orientation-preserving isometry of $H^3$ that sends the vertices $v_1, v_2, v_3, v_4$ respectively to $0, 1, \infty, z$ for some $z$.
 Up to mirroring with the orientation-reversing reflection $z\mapsto \bar z$ we can suppose that $\Im z > 0$.

 \begin{oss} By definition the number $z$ is the \emph{cross-ratio} of the four complex numbers $v_1, v_2, v_3, v_4$. \end{oss}

-A horosphere centred at the vertex $v_3=\infty$ is a horizontal Euclidean plane that intersects the ideal tetrahedron in a Euclidean triangle as in Fig.~\ref{tetrahedron:fig}.
-The oriented similarity class of the triangle depends only on the vertex $v_3$, because a horosphere change results in a dilation: we can represent it as a triangle in $\matC=\matR^2$ with vertices at $0$, $1$, and $z$ as in Fig.~\ref{tetraedro2:fig}-(left).
+A horosphere centred at the vertex $v_3=\infty$ is a horizontal Euclidean plane that intersects the ideal tetrahedron in a Euclidean triangle as in Figure \ref{tetrahedron:fig}.
+The oriented similarity class of the triangle depends only on the vertex $v_3$, because a horosphere change results in a dilation: we can represent it as a triangle in $\matC=\matR^2$ with vertices at $0$, $1$, and $z$ as in Figure \ref{tetraedro2:fig}-(left).
 The \emph{complex angle} of a vertex of the triangle is the ratio of the two adjacent sides, taken with clockwise order and seen as complex numbers.
-The three complex angles are shown in Fig.~\ref{tetraedro2:fig}-(left) and are:
+The three complex angles are shown in Figure \ref{tetraedro2:fig}-(left) and are:

 The argument is the usual angle, and the modulus is the ratio of the two lengths of the adjacent sides.